farirpgs/fari-app/lib/games/Fate.md

 # Contests

-- Contesting characters roll appropriateskills.
+- Contesting characters roll appropriate skills.
-- If you got the highest result, you scorea victory.
+- If you got the highest result, you score a victory.
-- If you succeed with style and no oneelse does, then you get two victories.
+- If you succeed with style and no one else does, then you get two victories.
-- If there’s a tie for the highest result, noone gets a victory, and an unexpectedtwist occurs.
+- If there’s a tie for the highest result, no one gets a victory, and an unexpectedtwist occurs.
-- The first participant to achieve threevictories wins the contest.
+- The first participant to achieve three victories wins the contest.

 # Conflicts